Zirkonium88/AWS/README.md

 * If your interested in various examples of CloudFormation, look [here](https://github.com/Zirkonium88/aws-cf-templates).
 It's a repo of one of my colleagues.

-## Hosting Docker on AWS
+## Docker on AWS

 * Do you want to host a Docker container as Apache webserver?
-This [Docker example](Docker/README.MD) will show you how.
+This [Docker example](Docker/DockerStaticWebsite/README.MD) will show you how.
+* CICD for athe precois (or any outher) Docker workload?
+Look out [here:](Docker/DockerCICD/README.MD)

 ## Deploying an AWS Lambda on AWS via Serverless